How Does Mileage Affect the Value of My Car?

 How Does Car Clocking Affect the Value of My Car?

 It is done to "clock" cars in the hopes that car buyers will simply accept the new odometer readings.
 The tampering of a car's mileage drastically reduces its actual market value almost immediately.
-It may also get tuff to sell since most "smart" buyers would notice the difference by looking at the miles shown on the odometer.
-The adjusted mileage would make a lesser price tag than an honest mileage on the condition that the car is good.
+It may also get tough to sell since most "smart" buyers would notice the difference by looking at the miles shown on the odometer.
+The adjusted mileage would make a lower price tag than an honest mileage on the condition that the car is good.

 What Effects Do Depreciation and Mileage Have On the Value of My Car?